futurestages/npcmusical/docs/business.md

 First and foremost, ***NPC* is a work of musical theater performed with a live audience** who may watch and interact with a live, singing actor in virtual reality and live musician performing multiple instruments and mixing digital tracks.
 We are open to working with your specific event and venue needs, with a mission to introduce as many new audiences as possible to this exciting story and technology.

 ### How to Tour/Host the Show
 As the experience is accessible via web browser, **our team is able to travel with much of the equipment needed to power the show**.
 We need only to open a link on the computer already connected to the **venue's projector** and plug our audio stero input into the **venue's sound system**.

-We prefer our venue partners to provide:
+We request our venue partners to provide:
 - the on-site projector,
 - sound system,
 - robust WIFI,